Platform screen doors: Taiwan

 On Taipei Metro, platform screen doors were first installed on the Wenhu line (then known as Muzha line) in 1996.
-Older high-capacity MRT lines (Tamsui Line, Xindian Line, Zhonghe Line, and the Bannan Line) were initially constructed without platform screen doors but have now been retrofitted with automatic platform gates since 2018.
-Newer stations, on the Xinyi Line (part of the Tamsui-Xinyi Line), Luzhou and Xinzhuang Line (part of the Zhonghe-Xinlu Line), Songshan Line (part of the Songshan-Xindian Line), Circular line, and part of the Bannan Line's Dingpu Station and Taipei Nangang Exhibition Center Station) are constructed with platform screen doors.
-The Circular Line have installed platform screen doors since opening, but Danhai Light Rail did not, as is typical for most street railways to not have platform doors.
+Older high-capacity MRT lines (Tamsui line, Xindian line, Zhonghe line, and the Bannan line) were initially constructed without platform screen doors but have now been retrofitted with automatic platform gates since 2018.
+Newer stations, on the Xinyi line (part of the Tamsui-Xinyi line), Luzhou and Xinzhuang line (part of the Zhonghe-Xinlu line), Songshan line (part of the Songshan-Xindian line), Circular line, and part of the Bannan line's Dingpu Station and Taipei Nangang Exhibition Center Station) are constructed with platform screen doors.
+The Circular line have installed platform screen doors since opening, but Danhai light rail did not, as is typical for most street railways to not have platform doors.

 On Kaohsiung Metro, all underground stations have installed platform screen doors, while elevated stations did not.
 Daliao Station installed half-height platform screen doors in 2020.

-On Taoyuan Metro and Taichung Metro, all elevated stations installed half-height platform screen doors while underground stations installed full-height platform screen doors.
+On Taoyuan Metro and Taichung MRT, all elevated stations installed half-height platform screen doors while underground stations installed full-height platform screen doors.